SettibathulaJyothi/CodeAlpha_-Real-Estate-Market-Trends/README.md

 ## 📜 Outcome
 This dashboard empowers investors, analysts, and policymakers to make data-driven decisions by uncovering key trends in the real estate market.

----

-Feel free to fork, explore, and contribute!